ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are solving?
 		- What is their main contribution?
-		- What is their main difference compared with previous work?
+		- What is their main difference from previous work(s)?
 	- What is your judgment?
 What do you think of this paper?
 		- Is the problem important?
 		- Is their contribution significant?